jaroslaw-weber/calm-garden-cli/README.md

 - 🌱 Virtual garden to visualize your growth
 - 🛍️ In-app shop to acquire new plants for your garden
 - 💰 Coin system to reward consistent practice

+## 🧘 Available Breathing Techniques

+- 📦 Box Breathing: A simple yet powerful technique to reduce stress and improve focus

+Choose the technique that best suits your needs and start your journey to inner calm!

 ## 🖼️ Screenshots